cutwater/FlaskWorkshop/docs/python-intro.rst

 This will put you back into the command prompt.

-.. todo:: Fix the link

-Earlier, we picked out a code editor from the [code editor](../code_editor/README.md) section.
+Earlier, we picked out a code editor from the :ref:`code-editors-section` section.
 We'll need to open the editor now and write some code into a new file::